yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Components based.
 <br/>

-1.3 What Is Strength And Weakness Of React.js ?
+:white_check_mark: 1.3 What Is Strength And Weakness Of React.js ?
 > - **Strength** :  <br/>
 (1) Ensures faster rendering with virtual DOM, which compares the components’ previous states and updates only the items in the Real DOM that were changed, instead of updating all of the components again.   <br/>
 (2) It follows the component based approach which helps in building reusable UI components.  <br/>